n1te1337/apigility-blog-example/README.md

 ##### To find out how to set up Apigility go the the main repo: https://github.com/zfcampus/zf-apigility-skeleton

-##### To find out how to use Apigility and see what it has to offer I suggest watching the Getting started with Apigility video by Matthew Weier O'Phinney: http://apigility.org/get-started-video.html
+##### To find out how to use Apigility and see what it has to offer watch the Getting started with Apigility video by Matthew Weier O'Phinney: http://apigility.org/get-started-video.html
 ------------

 ### Post CRUD